joaquinvanschoren/meta-learn.github.io/ index.md

 **Accepted authors will be able to register to the NIPS workshops even if the registration for public is currently closed!**

-Submissions can be made through [CMT3](https://cmt3.research.microsoft.com/MetaML2017)
+Submissions can be made at [https://cmt3.research.microsoft.com/metalearn2017](https://cmt3.research.microsoft.com/metalearn2017)

 ## Accepted Papers  ##